 - Passing the message of hope to other people struggling with addiction

-Our 12 Step Program at Fort Behavioral Health
+Our 12-Step Program at Fort Behavioral Health

 Whether you’re in recovery from alcohol addiction or opioid addiction, Fort Behavioral Health has the programs and experience to come up with the right treatment plan.
 Overcoming addiction alone isn’t the only option.
 Those who spend more time in treatment are likely to spend more time sober.
-After leaving our facilities, 12 step programs in the community can be crucial components of continued recovery.
+After leaving our facilities, 12-step programs in the community can be crucial components of continued recovery.
 In these group settings, people can share the struggles they face in real-world settings while working to stay sober.

-Our facilities at Fort Behavioral Health are state-of-the-art.
+Our facilities at Fort Behavioral Health in Texas are state-of-the-art.
 Our private rooms and bathrooms give you space as you detox and recover.
 Finally, our master clinicians are available around the clock to care for you and provide medical support.
 We also offer amenities like our chef-driven cuisine, full-size basketball court, fitness classes, and a business center.